 Use a Protective Pad

 Some shiki futons come with a protective cover or pad.
-If yours doesn’t, then invest in one (here are our top rated bed protectors here).
+If yours doesn’t, then invest in one.
 Ideally, get one that’s washable, so you’ll be able to keep your sleeping surface clean on a regular basis.

 Are these comfortable to use every day on a Japanese floor?